 Your designs need to be sufficiently different, and of better quality, if you want people to pay you.

 So, be careful where you draw your inspiration from.

-Personally, I follow artists on Instagram and often like to spend my time going over other designers on Etsy or Creative Market, Behance, Dribbble, 99u, 99Designs, etc. I’m always trying to soak up whatever I can.
+Personally, I follow artists on Instagram and often like to spend my time going over other designers on Etsy or Creative Market, Behance, Dribbble, 99Designs, etc. I’m always trying to soak up whatever I can.
 But again, be careful.
-Do not let your inspiration dictate design where you come off as a rip-off.
-Copying or stealing other people’s work is not cool.
+Do not let your inspiration dictate the design where you come off as a plagiarizer.
+Copying or stealing other people’s work is not cool, unethical, and illegal.

 Step 4: Prepare Canva template deliverables